 Also of interest is that Hawthorn Woods has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.45% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.64% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hawthorn Woods is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hawthorn Woods’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Hawthorn Woods is a somewhat ethnically-diverse village.
 The people who call Hawthorn Woods home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hawthorn Woods residents report their race to be White, followed by Asian.
-Important ancestries of people in Hawthorn Woods include Italian, Irish, Polish, and English.
+Important ancestries of people in Hawthorn Woods include Irish, Italian, Polish, and English.

 The most common language spoken in Hawthorn Woods is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Chinese and Russian.